 Will Dogs Starve Themselves If They Don't Like Their Food?

 No, dogs will not suddenly stop eating and decide to starve themselves if they do not like their food.
-However, dogs can be picky eaters and rather finicky when it comes to certain foods.
+However, dogs can be picky eaters and rather selective regarding certain foods.
 They might refuse to eat, but they will never purposely starve themselves.
 To do so would go against their innate survival instincts.

 Your dog might go as long as 24-48 hours without eating.
 But hunger will eventually set in, and they will start eating food again.
 But what if your dog still doesn't eat food after this time?
-When this happens, it's not a picky dog going on a hunger strike.
+It's not a picky dog going on a hunger strike when this happens.
 It's most likely a sign of an underlying medical condition, and you should take your dog to the vet immediately.

 How Long Will A Picky Dog Go Without Eating?